Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 To add the reference for your client SDK, you will reference WinRT assembly bin\x64\Debug\AppX\\**Microsoft.Azure.Devices.Client.winmd** which you just copied.

-For UWP app in JavaScript, calls to client device library would be something like this
+For building **JavaScript** UWP app, calls using the SDK client library would look something like this

 ```
 var azureClient = Microsoft.Azure.Devices.Client;